noawe-boi/NoahsObsidianSync/Physics FA2 Grade 11.md

 | 0.395      | 2.531646     | 1545                   | 1568                   | 1565                   | 1554                   | 1536                   | 1553.6                 | 16                      | 1537.6                            | 1569.6                            |     |
 | 0.345      | 2.898551     | 1776                   | 1775                   | 1777                   | 1788                   | 1778                   | 1778.8                 | 6.5                     |                                   |                                   |     |

-##### *Explain how you processed the raw data (e.g., calculating averages, identifying and addressing outliers).**

 ## 6. Analysis:

 ##### Describe data collection process
-How did they find the frequency of the 7th harmonic in the first place.
+The frequency of the 7th harmonic was first estimated using the formula $7

 ##### Clearly present raw data